bschmalhofer/otobo-ideas/oracle.md

 Here are some notes regarding Oracle.
 The motivation is https://github.com/RotherOSS/otobo/issues/873.

-Starting with no Oracle at all.
+Starting with no Oracle at all under Ubuntu 20.04.

 # Server